Permaweb-Journal/journal/content/article/permaweb-index.md

 ## I. Introduction

-The Permaweb Index (PI) token goes live on Pi Day (3.14), marking a major shift in how crypto projects can be funded.
+The Permaweb Index (PI) token went live on Pi Day (3.14), marking a major shift in how crypto projects can be funded.
 Traditionally, venture capital firms and angel investors have had an unfair advantage, acquiring discounted tokens before public availability.
 These insiders often sell their holdings at price peaks, “dumping” on retail investors and creating volatility and downside risk.

 ## II.
 What is the Permaweb Index?